dataviscourse/tutorials/lectures/lecture-maps.md

 The following map types are available in the API:

 1. `roadmap` displays the default road map view.
-This is the default map type.
+This is the default map type
 2. `satellite` displays Google Earth satellite images
 3. `hybrid` displays a mixture of normal and satellite views
-4. `terrain` displays a physical map based on terrain information.
+4. `terrain` displays a physical map based on terrain information

 You can also set the mapTypeID programatically (say as a result of a user action) with :